Frequently Asked Questions (FAQs)

 How can we receive tax-deductible donations?

 Many campus organizations are asked for their "tax I.D. number" when establishing bank accounts, receiving funds from businesses, or accepting donations.
 Sometimes it is assumed that the University of California tax I.D. can be used, but this is not true.
 Remember, you can be an organization "at" UCI, but you are not a UCI organization.
 Some groups may be able to use the tax I.D. of their national organizations and should make inquiries from their national headquarters.
 In some cases, presidents or treasurers have used their personal tax I.D. numbers (Social Security Numbers), but this is not recommended.
 Obtaining a federal tax I.D. number for your organization is online now!
 Visit the IRS website and search for the EIN (Employer Identification Number) process.
 An Employer Identification Number (EIN) is also known as a Federal Tax Identification Number, and can be used by your organization.
 Please note that you may still have to provide a Social Security Number to obtain an EIN.
 This is not recommended, and you may be able to apply for an ITIN (Individual Taxpayer Identification Number) to use in place of a SSN.
 Check with the IRS website on how to complete the ITIN process.

 How can we reserve space for meetings?

 As a registered campus organization you can use UCI facilities for meetings and events, including the Student Center, plazas, grass fields, Ring Mall, classrooms, etc. Reservations for most venues can be made through Student Center & Event Services and must be done by an authorized signer of the organization.
+Before reserving space with Student Center & Event Services, your organization is required to complete the SCES e-learning course.
 Student Center & Event Services can be contacted at (949) 824-5252 or via email at email@example.com.
 For all other venues including but not limited to the ARC, Bren Events Center, Cross-Cultural Center, etc. please contact the specific department directly.

 How can we get a table on Ring Road?